atksh/python_prtree/README.md

 ```

 ## New features(`python-prtree>=0.3.0`)
-You can save and load binary file as follows:
+You can save and load a binary file as follows:

 ```python
 # save